Chapter 6 Om

 “And they had a king over them, which is the angel of the bottomless pit, whose name in the Hebrew tongue is Abaddon, but in the Greek tongue hath his name Apollyon.”
 (Revelation 9:11)

-Air represents reason, Water represents emotion, and The Lotus flower represents reason when it rises from water into the air.
-I equate this flower with the Eastern Apollo, called Buddha, who sat under the Tree of Knowledge, listening to nothing but mind.
+Air represents reason, Water represents emotion, and the Lotus flower represents reason when it rises from water into the air.
+I equate this flower with the Eastern Apollo, called Buddha, who sat under the Tree of Knowledge, listening to nothing but the mind.
 People fall from Nature when reason is used to find ways to act unnaturally.
 Nothing in the Tree of Knowledge tells us right or wrong; only Nature does, and Nature talks to us through emotion.
 I believe that Buddha listened to the deceiver Zeus.

 Section 2: Slave of Reason

-(Conjecture) 10
+(Conjecture) 11

 “The more violence thou dost unto thyself, the more thou shall profit.”
 (Kempis, 1418)